dreamsxin/ext-collections/README.md

 * `empty()`, `count()` can be used on instance of `Collection`.
 * Elements can be traversed via `foreach()` keyword.

-### 2.3 Comparing elements

-Some methods of `Collection` involves comparing two of its elements, which accepts `$flags` as one of its arguments.

-When these methods are being invoked, type of the very first element of the `Collection` represents that of all other ones.
-Make sure all elements are of the same type (numeric/string/others), otherwise you're likely to get a segfault.

 ### 2.4 Notes

 * The `Collection::xxxTo()` methods will preserve the original key-value pairs of destination `Collection` when keys collide.
+* Some methods of `Collection` involves comparing two of its elements, which accepts `$flags` as one of its arguments.
+When these methods are being invoked, make sure all elements are of the same type (numeric/string/others), otherwise you're likely to get a segfault.

 ## 3. Example